trekhleb/javascript-algorithms/README.md

 [_Español_](README.es-ES.md),
 [_Português_](README.pt-BR.md)

+*Note that this project is meant to be used for learning and researching purposes only and it is **not meant** to be used for production.*

 ## Data Structures

 A data structure is a particular way of organizing and storing data in a computer so that it can